nuclearace/SwiftDiscord/README.md

 A Discord API client for Swift.

 - Features:
-  - Sending and receiving voice
+  - Sending and receiving voice.
-  - macOS and iOS support (iOS currently does not support voice)
+  - macOS and iOS support (iOS currently does not support voice).
-  - Bot and User account support (OAuth coming soon)
+  - Bot and User account support (OAuth coming soon).
   - REST API separate from client.
 You can use the REST API separately to build your own client if you wish.
+  - Configurable sharding.

 - Requirements:
   - ffmpeg installed via Homebrew (Make sure it is installed with opus support)